The Missing Link Between Black Holes in High-Mass X-ray Binaries and Gravitational-Wave Sources: Observational Selection Effects: Methods

-These probability expressions, along with those for the relative detection weights in Eq.~\eqref{eqn:xrb_weights} and Eq.~\eqref{eqn:gw_weights}, provide all the mathematical tools necessary to quantify the relationships between observable sources and their progenitors.
+These probability expressions, along with those for the relative detection weights in Eq.~\eqref{eqn:xrb_weights} and Eq.~\eqref{eqn:gw_weights}, provide all the mathematical tools necessary to quantify the relationships between detectable sources and their progenitors.